 Stage 1: Introduction to counselling

-We advise taking an introductory course to make sure that counselling is the right career for you.
+Taking an introductory course will help you decide if counselling is the right career for you.
 This will help you gain basic counselling skills and give you an overview of what the training involves before you commit fully.
-These courses are usually run at local Further Education (FE) colleges or adult education centres and last from eight to 12 weeks.
+These courses are usually run at local further education (FE) colleges or adult education centres and last from eight to 12 weeks.

 Stage 2: Certificate in counselling skills